Growing Beets: How To Get Big Beetroot Harvests

 You don’t have to prune your beets, but you certainly can if you’d like.
 In fact, it’ll provide you with a regular source of fresh greens!

-If you’re harvesting greens, select only outer leaves whenever possible.
+If you’re harvesting beets for their greens, select only outer leaves whenever possible.
 Never remove more than 1/3rd of the plant’s greens at a time.
-Allow them to grow back before harvesting from that plant again.
+Allow them to grow back before harvesting from that plant again so you can continue to grow beets.

 When pruning off greens, cut or twist them off an inch or more above the root.
 This prevents the root from losing too much of its moisture.

 Older beets don’t transplant well.
-If you need to move older beets, it’s best just to harvest them.
+If you need to move older beets, it’s best just to harvest beets.

 On the other hand, young beets transplant quite well.
 They’re simple to transplant once they’ve developed their second pair of true leaves.